fluentlabs-xyz/tech-book/src/rwasm/technology.md

 We chose the WASMi virtual machine because its IR is fully consistent with the original WebAssembly (WASM), ensuring compatibility and stability.
-For rWASM, we adhere to the same principles, making no changes to WASMi's IR and only modifying the binary representation to enhance zero-knowledge (ZK) friendliness.
+For rWASM, we adhere to the same principles, making no changes to WASMi's IR and only modifying the binary representation to enhance ZK (ZK) friendliness.

 ### Key Differences: